imdac/mtm6404-to-do-list/README.md

 # To Do List

 ## Objective
-Use Vue and Local Storage to create a persistent to-do list application.
+Use React and Local Storage to create a persistent to-do list application.